SheCodesAustralia/multicoder-turtorial/content/Birds/5_teamwork.md

 ---
 title: 🤝 Teamwork!
-weight: 7
+weight: 5
 ---

 {{% notice warning %}}

-This step involves working with the teammate working on the Birds.
+This step involves working with the teammate working on Myrtle.
 Head over to [Calculating Positions](../../teamwork/1_calculating_positions) to get started.

 {{% /notice %}}